News — Page 325

 Late Sunday night in Cape Canaveral, Florida, NASA’s Solar Orbiter lifted off atop United Launch Alliance’s (ULA) Atlas V rocket.
 Made at ULA’s 1.6 million square foot plant in Decatur, the Atlas V notched its 82nd successful mission as it jumpstarted what will be a decade-long expedition to study the sun.
 “The ULA team is […]

-In a tweet on Sunday, President Donald Trump bashed Senator Doug Jones (D-AL) for voting this past week to convict and remove the president on both impeachment articles.
-Trump, of course, was acquitted by a wide margin this week and remains in office.
-“So good to see that Republicans will be winning the Great State […]
+In a tweet, President Donald Trump bashed Senator Doug Jones for voting to convict and remove the president on both impeachment articles.

 Last week after the acquittal in his U.S. Senate impeachment trial, President Donald Trump lauded many of his allies during the months-long ordeal, including several members of the U.S. House of Representatives.
 Included among those was Alabama’s own U.S. Rep. Bradley Byrne (R-Fairhope), who is also running for the U.S. Senate.
 Byrne is among the […]